 We need to be patient with ourselves and with each other as God is working on all of us.
 No one who has arrived in any state of perfection in this pilgrimage upon planet earth and there is not one of us who has attained to the place of being a completed work in Christ.

-Allowing ourselves a bit of Grace while lending Mercy towards others will help us in doing the hard work in the acceptance of how we feel, which very often means we must come to terms in accepting our present circumstance(s) in our lives.
+Allowing ourselves a bit of Grace while lending Mercy towards others will help us in doing the hard work in the learning how necessary it is that we accept how we feel, which very often means we must come to terms in accepting our present circumstance(s) in our lives.
+Internalizing acceptance helps us to improve our own sense of wellness as we are letting go of the struggle to be somewhere else in our emotions and learning to be present, right where we are, embracing our current situation(s), along with our emotional responses to them.

 Lorraine Taylor – Lay Minister to the Body of Christ